memsql/memsql-perf-tools/docs/01_intro.md

 possible to disable this computation unless a dynamic tracing tool is actually attached to the probe.
-There is a small flag in the binary, referred to as the probe's "semaphore" which can be set to enable or disable this computation at runtime.
-Not sure what the status of this is in BPF.
+There is a small flag in the binary, referred to as the probe's "semaphore" which can be set to enable or disable this computation at runtime. (__Note that in the dynamic tracing community, or maybe specifically the System Tap and BPF communities, "enabling" a probe means setting its semaphore, not just normally using a regular probe.__) Not sure what the status of semaphores is in BPF.

 But I think we can probably avoid semaphore-guarded static-tracepoints, at least initially.
 Such probes are supposed to be used when the arguments to the probe